 Because the tight end position is not as deep, there is a strategy to steam the position as the season goes on.
-To understand this, streaming is simply a strategy where you rotate tight ends depending on matchups or recent trends such as an increase in targets.
-That means you have passed on the top and mid tier tight ends in drafts and are taking a few names at the end of the draft who have upside.
-Before the season starts, if you are planning on streaming, look at the first few weeks and identify some possible options.
+Streaming is simply a strategy where you rotate tight ends depending on matchups or recent trends such as an increase in targets.
+That means you have passed on the top and mid-tier tight ends in drafts and are taking a few names at the end of the draft who have an upside.
+Before the season starts, if you are planning on streaming, look at the first few weeks, and identify some possible options.
 This is all going to be on the fly, so you can always adjust later on.
-Drafting targets still with upside is the way to go, because if they do hit as a late round steal, then you are in good shape.
+Drafting targets still with upside is the way to go, because if they do hit as a late-round steal, then you are in good shape.

-Getting into the season, on a weekly basis you might be changing your starting tight end.
-On occasion you might be able to use the same tight end for two-three weeks in a row.
+Getting into the season, every week you might be changing your starting tight end.
+On occasion, you might be able to use the same tight end for two-three weeks in a row.
 Identifying which teams struggle against tight ends is something to note.
 Last year the Cardinals were brutal, allowing the most fantasy points per game.
 Oakland wasn’t far behind.
-Names like Eric Ebron, Jimmy Graham, Darren Fells, and Jonnu Smith all had strong fantasy weeks against them, and were largely streaming options most of the 2019 season.
-We still want to find targets and red zone looks too, so be on the look out for trends pointing towards stability in targets.
-Mike Gesicki was a name that came on the second half, and had a large share of targets, producing in fantasy on occasion over the final few weeks.
+Names like Eric Ebron, Jimmy Graham, Darren Fells, and Jonnu Smith all had strong fantasy weeks against them and were largely streaming options most of the 2019 season.
+We still want to find targets and red zone looks too, so be on the lookout for trends pointing towards stability in targets.
+Mike Gesicki was a name that came on the second half and had a large share of targets, producing in fantasy on occasion over the final few weeks.

 How Do Different Scoring Formats Effect Tight Ends?

 Each scoring system has a potentially major effect on fantasy tight ends.
 It can create more of a need for touchdown producers, and drop the relevance down on guys who rack up receptions.
-There are three different fantasy football formats that are considered popular, however PPR has been the more popular of late.
+Three different fantasy football formats are considered popular, however, PPR has been the more popular of late.
 PPR is when one reception equals one fantasy point.
 Some leagues will do half-PPR, and then leagues will also not count receptions towards any stat.
-There are tight ends who do need that PPR help, and going to standard formats, this position can get really ugly.
-It becomes a very touchdown dependent position, and that is a high variance department to project.
+There are tight ends who do need that PPR help and going to standard formats, this position can get ugly.
+It becomes a very touchdown-dependent position, and that is a high variance department to project.